-CPD enforcement of hazardous moving violations has trended downward over the last several years without HMV enforcement.
+CPD enforcement of hazardous moving violations has trended downward over the last several years without dedicated traffic officers.
 The numbers below illustrates this trend as 2014 shows a year with dedicated enforcement officers, 2015 shows a reduced amount of dedicated traffic enforcement officers, and 2016-2017 shows no dedicated traffic enforcement officers.
-In 2018, the trend of decreased enforcement began to rise, in part of the request of the City Council and City Manager at the time, that the Columbia Police Department begin to actively participate in the "Vision Zero" policy later discussed in this problem identification.
-To accomplish this, supervisors were required to assign on-duty officers, during the day, to specifically conduct traffic enforcement and not respond to calls for service.
-This took a toll on officer's abilities to adequately handle calls for service, staffing, citizen satisfaction with call response time, as well as officer morale.
+In 2018 the trend of decreased enforcement began to rise, in part of the request of the City Council and City Manager at the time, that the Columbia Police Department begin to increase our enforcement activity to support Vision Zero.

-2014: 2,645 speeding citations and 1,518 hazardous moving violations 2015: 863 speeding citations and 717 hazardous moving violations 2016: 423 speeding citations and 565 hazardous moving violations 2017: 341 speeding citations and 632 hazardous moving violations 2018: 659 speeding citations and 1711 hazardous moving violations in the City of Columbia.
+2014: 2,645 speeding citations and 1,518 hazardous moving violations 2015: 863 speeding citations and 717 hazardous moving violations 2016: 423 speeding citations and 565 hazardous moving violations 2017: 341 speeding citations and 632 hazardous moving violations 2018: 659 speeding citations and 1711 hazardous moving violations 2019: 345 speeding citations and 1,099 hazardous moving violations

 Without dedicated traffic enforcement, the statics show a significant decrease in enforcement of speeding and hazardous moving violations.
 Enforcement of traffic laws is one of the key components to reducing crashes along with education and engineering.
-Traffic issues are one of the top complaints for any city to include Columbia.
+Traffic issues are one of the top citizen complaints.